Self-determination: The communist versus capitalist worlds

-Decolonization in the world was contrasted by the Soviet Union's successful post-war expansionism.
+Decolonization in the world was contrasted by the Soviet Union's successful postwar expansionism.
 Tuva and several regional states in Eastern Europe, the Baltic, and Central Asia had been fully annexed by the Soviet Union during World War II.
-Now, it extended its influence by establishing the satellite states of Eastern Germany and the countries of Eastern Europe, along with support for revolutionary movements in China and North Korea.
+Now it extended its influence by establishing the satellite states of Eastern Germany and the countries of Eastern Europe, along with support for revolutionary movements in China and North Korea.
 Although satellite states were independent and possessed sovereignty, the Soviet Union violated principles of self-determination by suppressing the Hungarian revolution of 1956 and the Prague Spring Czechoslovak reforms of 1968.
 It invaded Afghanistan to support a communist government assailed by local tribal groups.
 However, Marxism–Leninism and its theory of imperialism were also strong influences in the national emancipation movements of Third World nations rebelling against colonial or puppet regimes.
 In many Third World countries, communism became an ideology that united groups to oppose imperialism or colonization.

-Soviet actions were contained by the United States which saw communism as a menace to its interests.
+Soviet actions were contained by the United States, which saw communism as a menace to its interests.
 Throughout the cold war, the United States created, supported, and sponsored regimes with various success that served their economic and political interests, among them anti-communist regimes such as that of Augusto Pinochet in Chile and Suharto in Indonesia.
 To achieve this, a variety of means was implemented, including the orchestration of coups, sponsoring of anti-communist countries and military interventions.
-Consequently, many self-determination movements, which spurned some type of anti-communist government, were accused of being Soviet-inspired or controlled.
+Consequently, many self-determination movements, which spurned some type of anti-communist government, were accused of being Soviet-inspired or -controlled.

 Asia

 In Asia, the Soviet Union had already converted Mongolia into a satellite state but abandoned propping up the Second East Turkestan Republic and gave up its Manchurian claims to China.
 The new People's Republic of China had gained control of mainland China in the Chinese Civil War, later taking over independent Tibet.
 The Korean War shifted the focus of the Cold War from Europe to Asia, where competing superpowers took advantage of decolonization to spread their influence.

 In 1947, India gained independence from the British Empire.
-The empire was in decline but adapted to these circumstances by creating the British Commonwealth—since 1949 the Commonwealth of Nations—which is a free association of equal states.
-As India obtained its independence, multiple ethnic conflicts emerged in relation to the formation of a statehood during the Partition of India which resulted in Islamic Pakistan and Secular India.
+The empire was in decline but adapted to these circumstances by creating the British Commonwealth—since 1949, the Commonwealth of Nations—which is a free association of equal states.
+As India obtained its independence, multiple ethnic conflicts emerged in relation to the formation of a statehood during the Partition of India, which resulted in Islamic Pakistan and Secular India.
 Before the advent of the British, no empire based in mainland India had controlled any part of what now makes up the country's Northeast, part of the reason for the ongoing insurgency in Northeast India.
-In 1971 Bangladesh obtained independence from Pakistan.
+In 1971, Bangladesh obtained independence from Pakistan.

 Burma (later Myanmar) also gained independence from the British Empire, but declined membership in the Commonwealth.
 In contrast, Ceylon (later Sri Lanka) and Malaya both joined the Commonwealth upon gaining independence from Britain, as well as the latter's successor states (Malaysia, Singapore, and Brunei).